-2 Promote shared responsibility for safer community preparedness, response and recovery
+1 Promote shared responsibility for safer community preparedness, response and recovery

 IAWF recognizes and accepts wildland fire as a natural process necessary for the maintenance of many natural ecosystems, and endeavors to inform, educate and work in partnership with communities living in and next to fire-prone landscapes to reduce risk.
-By accepting the natural role of wildland fire in the landscape, and the ability of communities to plan for and adapt to living with wildland fire and smoke, mitigate the risk of large damaging fires, and the need to be prepared to respond to fire when it occurs, the IAWF will promote an all-inclusive approach to the future of wildland fire management with an emphasis on a shared responsibility by all stakeholder organizations, provinces, states, localities and the public, rather than create reliance on services provided by all levels of government.
+By accepting the natural role of wildland fire in the landscape communities must plan for and adapt to living with wildland fire and smoke, mitigate the risk of large damaging fires, and be prepared to respond to fire when it occurs.
+The IAWF will promote an all-inclusive approach to the future of wildland fire management that emphasizes shared responsibility by all stakeholder organizations, provinces, states, localities and the public, rather than create reliance on services provided by government.